 Traits of a Search and Rescue dogs SAR

 The German Shepherd Dog is well suited to perform the tasks required of a good SAR dog.
 The typical SAR dog or search and rescue dogs are highly intelligent, making the dog perfect for obedience work.
-An SAR dog must have a strong play drive, which means they are very focused on chasing and recovering play toys.
-They are anxious to please their owner and have an intense ability to focus on task.
-Another characteristic required of an SAR dog is that the dog be non-aggressive, especially with other dogs and with strangers.
-Finally, the dog must show strong ability in at least one of these areas: tracking or trailing, air scenting, human remains detection and/or disaster recovery.
+A SAR dog must have a strong play drive, which means they are very focused on chasing and recovering play toys.
+They are anxious to please their owner and have an intense ability to focus on tasks.
+Another characteristic required of a SAR dog is that the dog is non-aggressive, especially with other dogs and with strangers.
+Finally, the dog must show strong ability in at least one of these areas: tracking or trailing, air scenting, human remains detection, and/or disaster recovery.

 Tracking vs. Trailing